 - If you received a later time slot, that is your assigned time.
 Please be sure to make your selection on the night at that time.

 - If you missed the application deadline, please scroll down this page for Housing Waitlist information.

 - Students currently NOT residing in Residential Life Managed Housing.

-- Please note, that students who currently reside in residential life managed housing who missed the application deadline, will be given priority in placement from the waitlist.
+- Students who currently reside in residential life managed housing who have missed the application deadline for the 2020-2021 Housing Application.
+These students will also be given priority placement from the waitlist.

 Please submit your information below

 Frequently Asked Questions

 All returning students who currently live with Residential Life or students who lived with Residential Life the semester before studying abroad or taking a medical leave will be guaranteed housing.